How do you make a marshmallow?

 Are your mallows gluten free?

 Marshmallows are naturally gluten free, but we do make some flavors that contain gluten (for example our S'mores flavor.)
-However, it is very important to note that while we do our very best to avoid cross contamination, we work in a shared space and also make our own graham crackers so our marshmallows are not recommended for those with severe gluten allergies.
+However, it is very important to note that while we do our very best to avoid cross contamination, we make our own graham crackers so our marshmallows are not recommended for those with severe gluten allergies.

 Do your marshmallows contain corn syrup?